firefly-iii/docs/docs/docs/data-importer/advanced/notifications.md

 [Mailgun](https://www.mailgun.com/) is an API that can send emails.
 Their service allows for 10,000 free messages each month.

 To configure these, fill in the `MAILGUN_DOMAIN`, `MAILGUN_SECRET`, and `MAILGUN_ENDPOINT`  values in your `.env` file.
-The `MAILGUN_DOMAIN` is the domain you've verified with Mailgun, the `MAILGUN_SECRET` is your Mailgun API key, and the `MAILGUN_ENDPOINT` is the Mailgun API endpoint, `api.mailgun.net`, if you are sending email from Mailgun's U.S. infrastructure, or `api.eu.mailgun.net`, from their EU infrastructure.
-Make sure `MAIL_FROM` is set to an email address that is from your Mailgun's verfied domain.
+The `MAILGUN_DOMAIN` is the domain you've verified with Mailgun, the `MAILGUN_SECRET` is your Mailgun API key, and the `MAILGUN_ENDPOINT` is the Mailgun API endpoint, `api.mailgun.net`, if you are sending email from Mailgun's U.S. infrastructure, or `api.eu.mailgun.net`, from their EU infrastructure. `MAIL_FROM` must be set to an email address that is from your Mailgun's verified domain.

 ## mandrill